iver-wharf/iver-wharf.github.io/docs/tutorials/import-projects/from-azuredevops.md

 account, meaning an account that's solely indented to be used by Wharf and not by a human.

-Tokens are generated from the "Personal access tokens" page under the "Security" category of the user settings over at the Azure DevOps instance.
+Tokens are generated from the "Personal access tokens" page, found under the "Security" category of the user settings, over at the Azure DevOps instance.
 For example, if your user was named `johndoe` over at <https://dev.azure.com/>, then you would generate your tokens from `https://dev.azure.com/johndoe/_usersSettings/tokens`.

 ### Token scopes

-Token need nothing more than the following scope:
+Tokens need nothing more than the following scope:

 - **Code**\
   *Source code, repositories, pull requests, and notification*